 However, it’s impossible to be 100% sure that your message has actually reached the right person at the right time.
 One way to get control over how prospects learn about you is to proactively engage them using outbound strategies.
-Whether it’s a targeted advertising campaign or cold outreach, this gives you an opportunity to build awareness or kick off their buying journey.
+Whether it’s a targeted advertising campaign or cold outreach, this gives you an opportunity to build awareness or kick off the buying journey.

 However, there’s always a chance that this won’t be the first time they hear about your product.
 This means you shouldn’t focus solely on outbound or inbound tactics.
-It’s best to use a combination of two.
+It’s best to use a combination of the two.
 Just make sure the experience you offer is consistent across all the campaigns, channels, touchpoints, messaging, etc.

 5 overlooked aspects of a B2B buying experience #